The Forbidden City of China: The Women Behind the Scenes

 From bearing sons to attracting the emperors with golden dragons, headdress, and shoes that Lady Gaga herself might not impose these women were making all the right moves.
 And it only enhanced their desire to breathe fire into their legacy, creating a better society behind the drapery, dragons, and pearls.

 The most powerful women to influence the Qing Dynasty was Empress Dowager Cixi.
 She guarded the empire with might from 1835-1908.
-You can find many paintings of her in the exhibit.
+You can find many paintings of her in this Washington, DC exhibit.

 In some, she is depicted as a mighty queen in traditional attire in others like the one above things get a bit more mystical.

 In her long flowing royal blue headdress, Empress Cixi appears as a bodhisattva.
 An image of protection and salvation to all her devotees.
 She is the only court women in history to assume the role of an enlightened being.

 Here she is riding atop a lotus petal which suggests she has crossed the sea of suffering, reached salvation, and is the incarnation of both secular and sacred power.

 Cixi performed acts of direct power in the international arena.
 Through the use of art, music, fashion and diverse religion she rose as a benevolent leader within China’s Forbidden City.